areski/django-audiofield/README.rst

 ======

 Django-audiofield is a Star2Billing-Sponsored Community Project, for more information visit http://www.star2billing.com or email us at info@star2billing.com

 License
 =======

-Copyright (c) 2011-2012 Star2Billing S.L. <info@star2billing.com>

 django-audiofield is licensed under MIT, see `MIT-LICENSE.txt`.